Hibou57/External-Programs-ST3/README.md

 return code.
 This typically ends with a timeout error for a GUI application which is expected to run for a long time.

+When the `destination` is `insert_replace`, modifying selections or the buffer aborts the command to display results (actual program is not aborted).

 When `panels` is `accumulate` means new content to the output and errors panels, is appended to their previous content.